-1. See reconciliation of non-GAAP measures to GAAP measures in the appendix

-Includes \$6 million of non-cash charges recorded in cost of goods sold in the international segment for each of the three months and year ended December 31, 2017.
+See reconciliation of non-GAAP measures to GAAP measures in the appendix Includes \$6 million of non-GAAP measures to GAAP measures in the appendix Includes \$6 million of non-GAAP measures to GAAP measures in the international segment for each of the three months and year ended December 31, 2017.
 Charges are related to reducing our local presence in Iraq.
 Excluding these charges for the three months ended December 31, 2017, gross profit, as reported would be \$147 million (16.3%) and adjusted gross profit would be \$173 million (19.2%).
-Excluding these charges for the year ended December 31, 2017 gross profit, as reported would be \$588 million (16.1%) and adjusted gross profit would be \$173 million (19.2%).

-Includes \$45 million of non-cash charges recorded in cost of goods sold in the international segment for the year ended December 31, 2016.
-Charges relate to a restructuring of our Australian business and market conditions in Iraq as well as an increase in reserves for excess and obsolete inventory in the U.S. and Canada as a result of the market outlook for certain products.
+Excluding these charges for the year ended December 31, 2017 gross profit, as reported would be \$147 million (16.3%) and adjusted gross profit would be \$173 million (19.2%).
+Excluding these charges for the year ended December 31, 2017 gross profit would be \$147 million (16.3%) and adjusted gross profit would be \$147 million (16.2%).
+Includes \$451 million of non-cash charges recorded in cost of goods sold in the international segment for the year ended December 31, 2016.
+Charges relate to a restructuring of our Australian business and market conditions in Iraq as well as an increase in reserves for excess and doslete inventory in the U.S. and Canada as a result of the market outlook for certain products.
 Excluding these charges for the year ended December 31, 2016, gross profit, as reported would be \$513 million (16.9%) and adjusted gross profit would be \$568 million (18.7%).
+3.